GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/intro.rst

 Primitive
 ---------
 A primitive is a defined method on a primitive class.
-A primitive function is generally contrived to be a "science-oriented" data processing step, though the Recipe System provides no requirement that this be true.
+A primitive function is generally contrived to be a "science-oriented" data processing step, for example, "bias correction," though the Recipe System has no requirement that this be true.

 Primitive Class
 ---------------
 As defined under the *gemini_python* package, ``geminidr``, primitive classes are a large set of hierarchical classes exhibiting inheritance from generic to specific.
-Because they are real data, datasets will always have some instrument/mode specific set of *tags* that will see the Recipe System pick instrument/mode specific primitive class.
+Because they are real data, datasets will always have some instrument/mode specific set of *tags* that will allow the Recipe System to pick instrument/mode specific primitive class.

 Further Information